Challenge Yourself in Math!

 History in the Making

-We begin our year by experiencing the adventure and courage our explorers endured in order to discover the Americas.
+We begin our year by experiencing the native experience during the time of exploration.
+We will then focus on the adventure and courage our explorers endured in order to discover the Americas.
 In order to grasp the hardships and excitement, we will participate in a captivating simulation game entitled Discovery.
 Once we make the trek across the Atlantic, groups will develop colonies and try to survive and prosper.
 Many events will impact us and change the way we think about our lives and experiences.

 As we explore the colonization of our new land, we will focus on the contributions of Colonial Williamsburg and the conflicts with England.
 A few highlighted issues are: the Boston Tea Party, Taxation Without Representation, the Boston Massacre, the Stamp Acts, and the Quartering Act.
 We will trace the events and issues that led to the Revolutionary War.